ANGELKORADIYA/ForgeOAgent/readme_doc.md

 *   **Task Automation**: Used to define the operational rules and expected outputs for AI components in broader task automation or workflow management systems.
 *   **Standardizing AI Agent Behavior**: Provides a centralized place to define consistent instructions, constraints, and output formats across various AI functionalities within an application.

-### `core\pip_installer.py`
+### `core\managers\pip_install_manager.py`
 ### Functionality
 This Python code provides a highly secure and robust mechanism for programmatically installing Python packages using `pip`.
-Its primary function, `pip_installer`, takes a list of package names and attempts to install them one by one.
+Its primary function, `pip_install_manager`, takes a list of package names and attempts to install them one by one.
 It integrates multiple layers of security validation for package names, preventing common vulnerabilities such as command injection, path traversal, and the use of dangerous pip options.
 The module handles errors gracefully, provides detailed feedback on successful and failed installations, and includes timeouts for each installation attempt.

 ### Features
 *   **Comprehensive Security Validation**: Employs strict validation rules (`_is_package_name_safe`) for package names, including: